 Doctors use a capsaicin cream to treat arthritis, severe headache, and shingles.
 You can smear hot pepper on your skin to relieve pain.
 Dr. Present recommends using over-the-counter creams with capsaicin since they are effective pain relievers.

 Cayenne, chili, habanero, and jalapeno are some of the most popular chilies worldwide.
+Another option to use is substitute for cayenne pepper, that is also available.
 Besides adding flavor to food, they have several health benefits including better blood circulation and improved cardiovascular health.
 Capsaicin boosts immunity.
 You can use one spice or several spices in your food to improve your health.